Processing Digital Infrared Photography

 If you would like to learn more about how to use Nik Silver Efex Pro see my book “Dramatic Black & White Photography Using Nik Silver Efex Pro”.

-Processing infrared images is just like processing any other RAW file.
+Processing an infrared image is like processing any other RAW file.
 The most important aspect is having a vision of what you are trying to create.
 Once you understand this, you can identify the image adjustments you need to apply.